yohasebe/monadic-chat/docs/faq.md

 ---

+**Q**: Can I ask the AI agent about the contents of a PDF?

+**A**: Yes, there are several ways to do this.
+In the [`PDF Navigator`](./basic-apps?id=pdf-navigator) app, you can store the word embeddings of the provided PDF in the PGVector database and have the AI answer using the RAG (Retrieval-Augmented Generation) method.
+In the [`Code Interpreter`](./basic-apps?id=code-interpreter) and [`Content Reader`](./basic-apps?id=content-reader) apps, you can convert the PDF file to Markdown format using MuPDF4LLM on the Python container and have the AI agent read the content so you can ask questions about it.

+All of the above use OpenAI's GPT-4 series models.
+If you use other models, you can load PDF files in the same way as the `Code Interpreter` in apps that support `Code` (`Anthropic Claude [Code]`, `Cohere Command R [Code]`, and `Mistral AI [Code]`).

+In apps that use Anthropic Claude, you can click the `Import Image/PDF` button below the text input box to upload a PDF file directly and ask the AI agent about its contents.
+For more information, see [Uploading PDFs](./message-input?id=uploading-pdfs).

+## Voice Interaction

+**Q**: Sometimes the text is played back in a different language than the actual language during speech synthesis.
+What should I do?

+**A**: The `Automatic-Speech-Recognition (ASR) Language` selector on the web interface is set to `Automatic` by default.
+By setting it to a specific language, the text will be played back in the specified language during speech synthesis.

+---

 **Q**: Can I save the input text as an MP3 file by synthesizing speech?

 **A**: Yes, you can save the synthesized speech as a file by selecting the `Speech Draft Helper` app, entering the text, and instructing the AI agent to convert it to an MP3 file.